-Goal 1.
-To relate science to technology, society, and the environment Goal 2.
-To develop the skills, strategies, and habits of mind required for scientific investigation
+- Goal 1.
+To relate science to technology, society, and the environment - Goal 2.
+To develop the skills, strategies, and habits of mind required for scientific investigation - Goal 3.

-Goal 3.
 To understand the basic concepts of science

-In addition, generic skills students will be expected to have for university, college, or future careers are developed through science fair projects:
+In addition, 21st Century Skills students will be expected to have for their pathway of choice, are developed through science fair projects:

 - Organizing and presenting ideas

 - Literacy skills of writing and verbally discussing work

 - Interview skills

-- Multi-media skills
+- Multimedia skills